twilight-wizard/nixmentors/Lab2.5-Git/Lab2.5.md

         $ git add testfile.txt
         $ git commit

-- Check on your history in your testing
+- Check on your history in your testing branch

         $ git log